 A double winch handle pocket on Merrymaid for easy access.
 Other pockets were also mounted on other parts of the boat.

 When the crew on mariquita pulled out the bowsprit during a refit it was a good opportunity to replace the worn leather.
+The widow makers need to be treated with respect as they could give you a nasty bump.
+They are one of my favourite items to leather.

 One of Mariette's Treble blocks.